pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Gameboy.md

 # Library support

 The "standard" GBDK library is provided with z88dk.
-The standard library is supplied by the usual z88dk libraries.
+The standard library (printf, strings etc) is supplied by the usual z88dk libraries.

+## Limitations

+* Graphics functions do not utilise the regular classic library
+* Character input doesn't work

 ## Compiler support